 Vision & Beliefs

 We also agree this kind of community of love and hope is what the world most needs at this transitional moment in our history.
-And we think the world is tired of religious people who claim to believe a list of ideas when those very ideas don’t translate into any kind of personal or communal transformation.
-Plus, we see belief as something that is lived out in community, which doesn’t translate well into a few paragraphs on a website.
+We think the world is tired of religious people who claim to believe a list of ideas when those very ideas don’t translate into any kind of personal or communal transformation.
+We see belief as something that is lived out in community.

 Matthew 25 Congregation